pedrogil1919/Structure/README.md

 Pressing Tab Key again switch back to automatic mode.
 In this case, the program always returns in step by step mode.
 You can press Space key to switch to continuos mode.

-If the xml file includes the tag video, a image sequence will be created in the directory given.
+If the xml file includes the tag <video/>, a image sequence will be created in the directory given.
 You can postprocess this squence with a video editor to create a video (mpeg, avi, ...) file.

 ## Documentation: